 What is Content Dripping?

-At it’s basic form, it means that you release content at regular intervals (like King's mini-novels).
-And people have to keep coming back to get the next installment.
+Content dripping is the feature that allows you to release content at regular (scheduled) intervals.
+Like King's mini-novels, it would have people coming back to get the next installment.

 It's powerful stuff.